nfasano/colosseum_ticket_tracker/README.md

-# About this repository
+### About this repository
-Code for webscraping ticket availability for entry to the Colosseum, Roman Forum, and Palatine Hill in Rome from the official Colosseum website.
+Wrote an algorithm to track the ticket availability for entry into the Colosseum on the official Colosseum website, where tickets are notoriously difficult to secure.
+Ticket availability was queried for 10 consecutive days in intervals between 3 seconds and one minute, depending on the time of day.
+Based on the collected data, a detailed plan is proposed to ensure that you get the best available tickets.
+Other features of the code allow for the user to be updated by email when tickets for a particular date go on sale.

 ### Jump to section:
 * [Background](#background)